 This policy may be used by parents or carers of pupils at the school.
-Although there is not a statutory requirement to respond to other parties who raise a concern or complaint about the school, where it is considered appropriate to respond, this policy will be followed.
+Although there is not a statutory requirement to respond to other parties who raise a concern or complaint about the school or Trust where it is considered appropriate to respond, this policy will be followed.

-Complaints from parents and carers will always be investigated so that the school can ensure that all statutory duties are being met and, if not, address the issues raised and learn from them, for example child protection issues may only come to light after the pupil has left the school.
+Complaints from parents and carers and other stakeholders will always be investigated so that the school or Trust can ensure that all statutory duties are being met and, if not, address the issues raised and learn from them, for example child protection issues may only come to light after the pupil has left the school.